 With data from market research firm Clutch suggesting that 86 percent of users complete at least one web form per week, it's clear that there's a strong need for robust security initiatives designed specifically with these vulnerable forms in mind.
 Equipped with the most comprehensive security solutions, you can keep malicious parties at bay.
-In this guide, we'll show you how.
+Below, we outline the web form security practices that help reduce risk and protect user data.

 Web forms are far more vulnerable than most people realize.
 Much of this risk stems from their increased exposure as compared to other website applications.
 This, in turn, can grant malicious parties shockingly easy access to customer data.
 Oversights can also open the door to devastating attacks, such as form action hijacking.